muhammadmueenarif/Typescript-for-Beginners/readme.txt

 Lec 18.
 TS Config Target.
 in tsconfig file the target default value is 3 but we can set it as to latest by writing es and then the veriosn we want to use like es6 or es next.

+Lec 19.
+Access Modifiers.
+public and private methods with access modifiers.
+These modifiers are crucial when working in object oriented programming as they dictate how methods can be accessed.
+Public and private methods serve the purpose of controlling access to classes.
+If a method is marked as public, it can be used anywhere in the code.
+Conversely, if a method is marked as private, it's restricted to the class where it's defined.